dansand/ResChapter/content/numpy.md

 #### asking questions / boolean arrays

 Now we go up a gear.
 Frequently, we are going to want to ask questions about our data.
-Consider the following expression, and it's output:
+Consider the following expression, and its output:

 ```python
 data > data.mean()